Germ Theory vs Terrain Theory of Health & Disease

 Positive Mindset

 Your body’s health not only depends on the foods that you put in but the thoughts you feed it with.
 Having a negative mindset can bring your energy down, increase your stress levels, and lead to poor sleeping habits.
-Having a negative mindset, feeling stressed, sad, or overwhelmed, may also increase your risk of unhealthy habits, such as eating sugary junk food or skipping your exercise routine.

 To develop a positive mindset, I recommend that you surround yourself with positive people and positive activities.
-Pay attention to your thoughts, and transform negative thoughts into positive ones.
+Pay attention to your thoughts and transform negative thoughts into positive ones.
 Keep a gratitude journal and practice daily gratitude.
 Practice positive affirmations.

-Pray or engage in other spiritual practices that feel true to your heart.
-Seek out laughter and humor.
-If you are used to thinking negatively, it may feel weird at first and may take some effort.
 Don’t worry, as you practice, it will come naturally to you.
 If you feel that you need some help, you may seek support from a therapist, life coach, or spiritual counselor to help you with releasing negative energy and creating a mindset shift.

 Reduce Stress & Optimize Sleeping Habits